 The edloomio platform is an enterprise LMS that’s designed for internal training.
 Edloomio supports uploads of existing content for easy course creation.
 With edloomio, your data is kept safe on secure servers that comply with Europe’s strict General Data Protection Regulation.

 - Industry insiders find edloomio to be very easy to use right out of the box.

 - Unique features for internal training such as onboarding, compliance training, etc.

 Open-source LMS Comparison Summary

-Open-source Learning Management Systems can offer you the opportunity to create and deploy eLearning courses.
+Open-source LMS platforms can offer you the opportunity to create, deploy and deliver online courses.

-Open Source Learning Management Systems offer a cheaper alternative to commercial LMS.
+Open Source LMS software offers a cheaper alternative to commercial LMS.
 They also offer greater flexibility to customise and personalise the LMS.
 But they also come with hidden costs of setup, hosting, maintenance and support.
 There is also an added responsibility for maintenance and support.

 If you have a technical team in-house to support with installation, hosting, maintenance, support and upgrade activities, you can explore an Open Source or Free LMS.